3 nights starting from

 Day 4: Fontanellato, Fidenza and home

 A final day of visits takes us to see the elaborate Romanesque Duomo at Fidenza and finally to the village of Fontanellato and its 15th century castle, richly adorned with frescoes.
-Time for a farewell lunch, before heading to Bologna Airport and your flight home to London Heathrow.
+Time for a farewell lunch, (not included) before heading to Bologna Airport and your flight home to London Heathrow.

 Please note: Many visits are undertaken on foot so there is a considerable amount of walking involved.